8 Big Remodeling Ideas for Small Spaces

 Another principal component of maximizing space in a small house is smart storage.
 Smart storage is personalized to your home’s specific storage needs.
 Often, this looks like storage containers that precisely fit both the items they house and the area in which the container is housed, such as a cabinet, pantry, or closet.

 Take, for example, your kitchen.
 Creative kitchen cabinetry storage devices provide smart storage for tight spaces that make efficient use of space.
-Customized storage space in the kitchen allows you to take advantage of smaller, “odd” spaces that might otherwise go unused.
+Custom kitchen cabinets allow you to take advantage of smaller, “odd” spaces that might otherwise go unused.
 For example, try making use of the space between your countertop and fridge by installing a slide-out rack that can be used to house spices, baking sheets, and other kitchen utilities.
+Stock and semi-custom cabinets cannot offer that level of finesse.
 Other smart storage solutions include under-the-bed storage, medicine cabinets, door organizers, and multifunctional furniture.

 In order to accommodate more buildings and people, large cities often build up rather than out.
 The same principle applies to your home storage.
-For example, when designing your bedroom, ask your contractor about custom carpentry solutions such as beds and desks that fold down from the wall or dressers and shelves that are built into walls.
+For example, when designing your bedroom, ask your design-build firm about custom carpentry solutions such as beds and desks that fold down from the wall or dressers and shelves that are built into walls.
+Consider floor-to-ceiling cabinetry anywhere you're installing a cabinet, including the kitchen and in the mudrooms, to maximize floor and wall space already devoted to storage.
+Need help accessing all that vertical storage?
+Consider a library ladder to add fun and function to your space.

 As an example, if you’re looking for a limited-space bookshelf design for a small room, you might consider actually building bookshelves into the walls between the existing studs.